jvanlier/jvanlier.github.io/_posts/2017-07-17-bayesian-room-assignment.markdown

 We used to take a pretty naive approach to the device-to-room assignment problem: we'd simply assign devices to the room we saw them in last.
 An issue that we noticed is that a device could have been in room A for a long time, but just before the real-time analysis would output a result, we get a measurement that's way off which ends up assigning that device to room B. Hence, the result for that minute would show this device being in room B. However, intuitively we know that this device has been in room A for a long time and won't move to room B just like that (considering the fact that these rooms are meeting rooms and that there's usually two completely unrelated meetings going on in nearby rooms in this building).
 This leads flip-flopping behavior with device counts per room changing erratically from one minute to the next.

-We can instead assign devices to rooms probablistically using Bayes' rule, which naturally uses the historical measurements to form a belief of where devices are.
+We can instead assign devices to rooms probabilistically using Bayes' rule, which naturally uses the historical measurements to form a belief of where devices are.
 As more evidence gets accumulated about a device being in a particular room, the corresponding belief gets stronger and stronger.

 ## Bayes' rule
 [Bayes' rule][bayes] is stated mathematically as follows: